doppelmarker/Homework/MarkKanaplianik/final_task/README.md

-    + https://www.theguardian.com/international/rss error saving to .pdf; this error happens because feature `-pdf-word-wrap: CJK;` is being used inside `.jinja2` template; without using this feature long strings are not wrapped on the next line;
+    + https://www.theguardian.com/international/rss error saving to .pdf; this error happens because feature `-pdf-word-wrap: CJK;` is being used inside `.jinja2` template; without using this feature long strings wouldn't be wrapped on the next line and pdf would look clumsy;

     + https://www.hyprgame.com/blog/category/dota2/feed/ error saving to .pdf (for some reason FileNotFoundError is raised